snake-charmer-devs/snake-charmer/README.md

 ## Requirements

-Snake Charmer runs iPython and all the associated tools in a sandboxed virtual machine.
+Snake Charmer runs IPython and all the associated tools in a sandboxed virtual machine.
 It relies on [Vagrant](http://www.vagrantup.com/) for creating and managing these, and [VirtualBox](https://www.virtualbox.org/) for running them -- so please go and install those now.